 As buyers hunt for the next innovative product for their stores on RangeMe, they will check out your brand page before they review the nuts and bolts of your product(s).
-The brand page can be thought of as the homepage of your website or your the exterior of your store front.
-It should convey the look, feel and mission of your brand.
+The brand page can be thought of as the homepage of your website or the exterior of your storefront.
+It should convey the look, feel, and mission of your brand.

 Your brand page ties together all elements of your brand.
-Your products are housed on this page where they are framed by the familiar icons, images and words that constitute your brand.
-It is important to weave together all the elements of your brand page in order to craft a cohesive, impactful story for buyers that check out your brand.
-Each element is an opportunity to build on your message.
-The most effective brand pages have leveraged every space provided to get their branding out there and build momentum so that no buyer can them.
+Your products are housed on this page where they are framed by the familiar icons, images, and words that constitute your brand.
+It is important to weave together all the elements of your brand page in order to craft a cohesive, effective story for buyers that check out your brand.
+The most effective brand pages leverage every space provided to get their branding out there and build momentum so that no buyer can pass them up.

 The cover image is the banner image at the top of every brand page.
 Any 1600x400 pixel image can be uploaded to this space.
-As this image is the largest element on your brand page, it is naturally the most eye-drawing.
-You should focus on using the space to capture your brand’s aesthetic and to promote your selling points.
-You need not limit yourself to one single image - use any basic photo editor to add text, certification logos or award ribbons you’ve won.
+As this image is the largest element on your brand page, it is naturally the most eye-catching, so you should focus on using this space to convey your brand’s aesthetic and to promote your selling points.
+You don’t have to limit yourself to one single image for your cover photo, either — use any basic photo editor to add text, certification logos, or award ribbons you’ve won.

 Read here to learn how to craft a cover image for your brand page.

-As the main identifier of your brand, your logo is probably the most essential part of your brand outside of your products.
-Really your brand and your products are irrevocably linked with your logo.
-Buyers are acutely aware that the logo is how consumers will recognize your products.
+As the main identifier of your brand, your logo is probably the most essential part of your brand outside of your products, and buyers are acutely aware that your logo is how consumers will recognize your products.